 At present I can not accept the opinion expressed by the honorable Secretary of State as the decision or will of the people of that great Republic which for nearly a century has fostered the growth upon these islands of an American sentiment that to-day, in its devotion to the stars and stripes, may challenge the loyalty of even the honorable Secretary himself.
 [Cheers and applause.]
 Hawaii is the one spot in all the world outside the strict boundaries of the United States where "Americanism" has grown and flourished even under the blighting influences of an effete monarchy.
 [Great applause.]
-Do you ask how this has been accomplished?
-I answer, through the kindly

-Do you ask how this has been accomplished?
+Do you ask how this has been accomplished!
 I answer, through the kindly influences of that great Republic which has been to these islands a "creator bounteous and benign."
 By the example and precepts of her missionaries she has let in the light of Christianity where all was dark before.
-By the sunshine of her favors and the rainfall of her financial beuefits to us she has enabled us to change the barren hillsides into productive fields and add largely to the food supply of her people.
+By the sunshine of her favors and the rainfall of her financial benefits to us she has enabled us to change the barren hillsides into productive fields and add largely to the food supply of her people.
 [Applause.]
 We, in return, have consumed many of her products, and there has arisen an exchange of commodities between the two countries of mutual benefit.
 That this would go on under a more perfect union I can not doubt; not can I doubt that the interchange would be more generally beneficial than under the monarchical form of government advocated by my friend and naturalized fellowcountryman, who has so strongly expressed himself against this Government.